 Enable Cloud IoT server to set the date and time to a particular lock as well as all locks connected to the gateway at the same time.

-Enable the Cloud IoT server to read the date and time of a lock through the get status command.

 Gateway MQTT Reference for CloudExt IoT Server

 This section contains the proposed MQTT reference for Gateway and CloudExt IoT Server for exchanging the data to fulfill the gateway requirements.